Why Kim Kardashian Used a Surrogate For Her Third Baby

 “My doctor had to stick his entire arm in me and detach the placenta with his hand, scraping it away from my uterus with his fingernails,” Kim once wrote about the condition, detailing what she went through after a “fairly easy” delivery with North.
 “How disgusting and painful!!!”

-“I’ve come to the conclusion in my mind that I can’t carry another one,” Kim told her mother, Kris Jenner, on Keeping Up with the Kardashians.
+Before ever going public with her decision, Kim spoke about surrogacy on Keeping Up with the Kardashians.
+“I’ve come to the conclusion in my mind that I can’t carry another one,” Kim shared wit her mother, Kris Jenner.
 “So now I want to explore surrogacy.”

-TMZ is reporting that Kim and Kanye have agreed to pay $45,000 in 10 monthly installments to the agency facilitating the surrogacy, and have already put down a $68,850 deposit—a small price once you a) consider their income and b) consider all the risks.
-Should all go as planned (fingers crossed—we’re wishing them tons of luck!), these two will be in good company: Celebrities like Nicole Kidman, Tyra Banks, and Sarah Jessica Parker have all had children via surrogacy.
+TMZ first reported that Kim and Kanye agreed to pay $45,000, in 10 monthly installments, to the agency facilitating the surrogacy.
+They also has to put down a $68,850 deposit—a small price once you a) consider their income and b) consider all the risks.
+The family is definitely in good company: Celebrities like Nicole Kidman, Tyra Banks, and Sarah Jessica Parker have all had children via surrogacy.